anezkamll/anezkamll.github.io/content/about.md

 In addition to that, I orginaze events of various types and sizes and occasionaly jump in as a project manager if needed.

 Currently, my main occupation is community ops for [Česko.Digital](https://cesko.digital/), where I take care of the whole community, its members, and background processes.
-My role is partly strategic and partly operational.
-Besides day-to-day tasks, I am involved in service re/design and the overall organization strategy and planning.
+My role is partly strategic, and partly operational.
+Besides day-to-day tasks, I am involved in service re/design, and the overall organization strategy and planning.

-In my free time, I am active in the Czech Python community, either with the Brno [PyLadies](https://pyladies.cz/), in the organizational team of the conference [PyCon CZ](https://cz.pycon.org/2023/), or as a boaed member of the non-profit [Pyvec](https://pyvec.org/).
+In my free time, I am active in the Czech Python community, either with the Brno [PyLadies](https://pyladies.cz/), in the organizational team of the conference [PyCon CZ](https://cz.pycon.org/2023/), or as a board member of the non-profit [Pyvec](https://pyvec.org/).

 ---